Noetherian approximation of algebraic spaces and stacks

 An algebraic stack is \emph{noetherian} if it is quasi-compact and quasi-separated and admits a noetherian presentation. \end{xpar}

-\begin{xpar}[Unramified and \etale{}] For the definition and general properties of unramified and \etale{} morphisms of stacks we refer to~\cite[App.~B]{rydh_embeddings-of-unramified}.
-In particular, by an unramified morphism we mean a formally unramified morphism which is locally of \emph{finite type} (not necessarily of finite presentation).
-An \etale{} morphism is a formally \etale{} morphism which is locally of finite presentation.
+\begin{xpar}[Unramified and \etale{}] For the definition and general properties of unramified and \etale{} morphisms of stacks, we refer to~\cite[App.~B]{rydh_embeddings-of-unramified}.
+In particular, by an unramified morphism we mean a formally unramified morphism that is locally of \emph{finite type} (not necessarily of finite presentation).
+An \etale{} morphism is a formally \etale{} morphism that is locally of finite presentation.
 A morphism is unramified if and only if it is locally of finite type and its diagonal is \etale{}.
 A morphism is \etale{} if and only if it is locally of finite presentation, unramified and flat.
 We do not require that unramified and \etale{} morphisms are representable. \end{xpar}

-\begin{xpar}[Quasi-finite] A morphism $\map{f}{X}{Y}$ of stacks is \emph{quasi-finite} if $f$ is of finite type, every fiber of $f$ is discrete and every fiber of the diagonal $\Delta_f$ is discrete.
-Equivalently, $f$ is quasi-finite if and only if $f$ is of finite type, every fiber of $f$ is zero-dimensional and every fiber of the diagonal of $f$ is zero-dimensional.
-The diagonal of a quasi-finite (and quasi-separated) morphism is quasi-finite. \end{xpar}
+\begin{xpar}[Quasi-finite] A morphism $\map{f}{X}{Y}$ of stacks is (locally) \emph{quasi-finite} if $f$ is (locally) of finite type, every fiber of $f$ is discrete and every fiber of the diagonal $\Delta_f$ is discrete.
+Equivalently, $f$ is (locally) quasi-finite if and only if $f$ is (locally) of finite type, every fiber of $f$ is zero-dimensional and every fiber of the diagonal of $f$ is zero-dimensional.
+Note that the diagonal of a quasi-finite and quasi-separated morphism is quasi-finite. \end{xpar}

 Given a morphism $\map{f}{X}{Y}$ of algebraic stacks, we say that $\map{h\circ g}{X}{X_0\to Y}$ is a \emph{factorization} of $f$ if there exists a $2$-isomorphism $f\Rightarrow h\circ g$.